Why My Brain Starts Working When It’s Time to Sleep

 Every small sound in the room.

-Sleep becomes a performance you’re trying to win.
+Sleep becomes a performance you are trying to win.

 And that pressure keeps you awake.